lazycuh/angular-confirmation-capture/README.md

   dismissible?: boolean;

   /**
    * The optional theme for the floating box.
-Default is {@link Theme.LIGHT Theme.LIGHT}.
+Default is `light`.
    */
   theme?: Theme;
 }